 Zmaj Fizir F1

-The Fizir F1V was the basis from which engineer Rudolf Fizir developed a series of single-engine, two-seat, trainer/reconnaissance biplanes fitted with different engines.
+The Fizir F1V served as the foundation for engineer Rudolf Fizir’s development of a series of single-engine, two-seat trainer/reconnaissance biplanes, each equipped with varying engines.

-The prototype was first flown in late November 1925 by test pilot Vladimir Striževski.
+The prototype was initially flown in late November of 1925 by test pilot Vladimir Striževski.

-Further development of the basic Fizir design was undertaken with the assistance of Dušan Stankov resulting in the construction of five additional prototypes and the delivery of 32 production machines designated Fizir F1V over the next three years.
+Subsequent to the initial design, further development was undertaken with the assistance of Dušan Stankov, resulting in the construction of five additional prototypes and the delivery of 32 production machines designated Fizir F1V over the following three years.

-While these had been built at the Rogožarski factory, Zmaj built 15 of the Fizir F1V-Wright versions and 5 Jupiter-engined Fizir F1M floatplanes for Naval Aviation in 1930.
+While these were constructed at the Rogožarski factory, Zmaj produced 15 of the Fizir F1V-Wright versions and 5 Jupiter-engined Fizir F1M floatplanes for Naval Aviation in 1930.

 Variants